Trikiwassim01/Focus_With_ME/README.md

 ## 🚀 Aperçu du projet

-The application leverages computer vision and artificial intelligence to analyze the user’s concentration level using the webcam.
-It provides an intuitive web dashboard that displays clear statistics and trends showing how concentration evolves over time.
+The application uses computer vision and artificial intelligence to analyze users’ concentration levels via the webcam.
+It provides a web dashboard displaying clear statistics on focus evolution over time.
 ---

 ## ✨ Key Features